Neutron Network

 The qr interfaces within the namespaces on each compute node share the same IP and MAC address.
 But how is this possible??
 One can assume the distribution of ports would raise IP clashes and MAC flapping.
 Neutron cleverly uses routing tables and Open vSwitch flow rules to enable this type of forbidden sharing.

-Neutron allocates a unique MAC address to each compute node.
-This MAC is used whenever traffic leaves the node.
+Neutron allocates each compute node a unique MAC address, which is used whenever traffic leaves the node.

 Once traffic leaves the virtual router, Open vSwitch rules rewrite the source MAC address with the unique MAC address allocated to the source node.
 All the manipulation is done before and after traffic leaves or enters, so the VM is unaware of any rewriting and operates as usual.